AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 # CLI Tutorial

-The following tutorial will help you get started with the CLI tool and understand how it works.
+This tutorial will guide you in getting started with the CLI.
 We'll run through a few basic commands to create and fund an account, and send tokens between the two.

 This tutorial assumes you have already built the executable for the CLI tool.
-If you have not yet done so, visit [CLI Setup](../tools/command-line-tool/using-the-command-line.md) to learn how.
+If you have not yet done so, visit [CLI Setup](../tools/command-line-tool/using-the-command-line.md) for instructions on building the CLI.
 {% endhint %}

 ### Creating a lite token account

 The first step is to create a lite token account using the `account generate` command.
 This command will create an account URL and corresponding private key, which will be stored locally on your computer.
-Since this command only generates an account locally, we don't need to worry about connecting to a node.
+Since this command only generates an account locally, it is not necessary to connect to a node, however, this also means that lite token account is not yet on the server.

 ```bash
 $ ./cli account generate